ScalarField

 This method is overridden in more specialized classes such DifferentiableScalarField and TwiceDifferentiableScalarField where the exact gradient is evaluated.

 Returns a callable object representing an approximation of the hessian matrix .
-Approximation of second derivatives is obtained using the central difference formula as in approxHessian().
+Approximation of second derivatives is obtained using the central difference formula as in approxHessian()

-Args Description
+Args | Description |

-double step The value of in the central difference formula
+The value of in the central difference formula |

 Returns a callable object representing an approximation of the hessian matrix .
-Approximation of second derivatives is obtained using the central difference formula as in approxHessian() with a fixed, not-controllable, value for the step size equal to 0.001.
+Approximation of second derivatives is obtained using the central difference formula as in approxHessian()

 Note